-While we love Earth-friendly reusable water bottles, swap them out for something that speaks to your wedding's location.
-Tuck in a couple bottles of your favorite local craft beer or artisan sodas, or pick drinks sourced from your home towns (say, a bottle of Sam Adams for a Boston bride alongside Shiner Bock for a Texas groom).
-If you want to include wine, seek out miniature bottles over the full-sized versions — guests will be more likely to open a bottle that only holds a glass or two, especially if they're only in town for a couple of nights (and they won't have to worry about checking a bag to get that big bottle home!).
+While we love earth-friendly reusable water bottles, swap them out for something that speaks to your wedding's location.
+Tuck in a couple bottles of your favorite local craft beer or artisan sodas, or pick drinks sourced from your hometowns (say, a bottle of Sam Adams for a Boston bride alongside Shiner Bock for a Texas groom).
+If you want to include wine, seek out miniature bottles over the full-size versions.
+Guests will be more likely to open a bottle that holds only a glass or two, especially if they're in town for just a couple of nights (and they won't have to worry about checking a bag to get that big bottle home!).

 DIY Cocktail Kits

 Advil and Tums are no-brainers, but what about something to get guests going for your post-wedding brunch?
-Bottles of cold-brew coffee and pastries from a local bakery will give them a little bit of a kick after a night of dancing.
-In keeping with the cocktail theme, you could also include cans of tomato juice, tiny bottles of Tobasco sauce, and miniature bottles of vodka for Sunday morning Bloody Marys.
+Bottles of cold-brewed coffee and pastries from a local bakery will give them a little bit of a kick after a night of dancing.
+In keeping with the cocktail theme, you could also include cans of tomato juice, tiny bottles of Tobasco sauce, and miniature bottles of vodka for Sunday-morning Bloody Marys.

 Activity Survival Kits

 Getting married on the beach?
-Tuck in towels and sunscreen so guests can enjoy the sun and sand.
+Provide towels and sunscreen so guests can enjoy the sun and sand.
 In the big city?
-A map of the public transportation system (and even a day-pass!) alongside blister bandaids will help guests wander the streets.
+A map of the public-transportation system (and even a day pass!), alongside blister band-aids, will help guests wander the streets.
 Wedding on a ranch?
-A bandana and hand salve to soothe their palms after a day holding the reins would be totally welcome.
+A bandanna and hand salve to soothe their palms after a day holding the reins would be totally welcome.